 Pneumococcal disease can range from mild to very serious.
 About 1,500 cases of serious disease (blood infection, pneumonia with blood infection, and meningitis) occur each year in US children under age 5 years.
 These cases can cause death or lifelong disability, including deafness, brain damage, and limb amputation.

-Although the incidence of pneumococcal disease among teens (adolescents) is the lowest of any age group, about 6.8 million children and adolescents age 2 to 18 years have chronic illnesses―diabetes or chronic heart, lung, liver, or kidney disorders―that place them at high risk for pneumococcal disease and related complications.
+Although the incidence of pneumococcal disease among teens (adolescents) is the lowest of any age group, about 6.8 million children and adolescents age 2 to 18 years have chronic health conditions or conditions that weaken the immune system―such as cancer, sickle cell disease, diabetes or chronic heart, lung, liver, or kidney disorders―that place them at high risk for pneumococcal disease and related complications.

 Vaccination is the best way to protect against pneumococcal disease.